Family Law With A Personal Touch In The Chicago Area Since 1978

 Do I Need An Attorney?

 While legally an attorney is not required to obtain a divorce in Illinois, an attorney is recommended.
-An attorney will make sure you are looking at every aspect of your divorce to look out for interests now as well as in the future.
+An experienced lawyer will make sure you are looking at every aspect of your divorce, protecting your interests now as well as in the future.
 Valuations of property and calculations of child support need to be done correctly.
 If they are not accurately calculated, it can have a significant effect on your long-term picture.

 There are several things people should not do when contemplating or while in the midst of a divorce.
 The top three mistakes people make are:

 - Charging a lot of expenses — When emotions are high and you are hurting, it can be tempting to want to get back at your spouse by charging a lot of expenses.
 This can harm your bargaining position in a divorce and needlessly depletes the marital estate.

 - Placing proceeds from an inheritance in a joint bank account — Inheritance assets are generally considered nonmarital in a divorce and that would preclude a spouse from having any access to them.
 However, when inheritance assets are placed in a joint bank account with marital assets, to pay off the mortgage or for some other reason, they lose their nonmarital status and become marital property.
 Inheritance proceeds should never be commingled with marital assets.

 - Viewing your home as an asset — It can be hard to think about giving up the family home in a divorce, but it is important to understand that holding on too tightly to a family home could be a liability to you in a divorce.
 Everybody will need to live somewhere, but ultimately the only ones who benefit from keeping a house are your children when the property is inherited or sold.

 How Long Does A Divorce Take?